Building in designated bush fire prone areas

 Roof-mounted evaporative coolers

-From 8 April 2016 new roof-mounted evaporative coolers being installed on residential buildings that are located in a designated bush fire prone area must be fitted with non-combustible covers.
+New roof-mounted evaporative coolers being installed on residential buildings that are located in a designated bush fire prone area.
+The unit must comply with Australian Standard AS 3959:2018 (Incorporating Amendment 1) – Construction of buildings in bushfire prone areas (AS 3959).